sshrpe/XCCuke/README.md

 you can use the XCQ_FEATURE_FILE_DIRECTORY() macro in the subclass, passing it the path (relative to the current file) to the directory within your project which contains the feature files.

+NB: Although it is possible to create an XCQTestSuite in Swift, the convenience macros are currently only available when using Objective-C. XCQStepDefinitions can be written in Objective-C or Swift.

 ### Pre- and Post-Scenario Hooks

 The XCQTestSuite can return an observer from the `+testObserver` method, which can then be used to provide